YusafOsei-Bonsu/futureproof-project-week-1/README.md

 ## User Stories

-As a user, I'd like to be able to post a journal entry annonymously As a user, I'd like to be able to add a gif to my journal entry.
+- As a user, I'd like to see other user's entries on a homepage.
+- As a user, I'd like to be able to navigate to a page to post a journal entry annonymously.
-As a user, I'd like to see other users' posts
+- As a user, I'd like to see my entry added to the homepage along with other user's entries.
+- As a user, I'd like to click on any entry on the homepage and navigate to another page to view and comment on that entry.
+- As a user, I'd like to be able to add a gif to my journal entry.
-As a user, I'd like to be able to react to other users' posts with an emoji.
+- As a user, I'd like to be able to react to other users' posts with an emoji.
-As a user, I'd like to be able to comment on other users' posts As a user, I'd like to see a word countdown for my journal entry.
+- As a user, I'd like to see a word countdown for my journal entry.

 ## Methodologies and Processes